 People searching for those kinds of records can visit the official Greenville County probate case search on the online portal.

-How To Obtain or View Greenville County Vital Records (Marriage, Divorce, Birth & Death)
+How To View or Acquire Vital Records in Greenville County SC: Marriage, Divorce, Birth & Death Records

 Vital records custodians for qualifying events like birth, death, marriage, and divorce reside both inside and outside the county.